 The Zen Center Outreach Department, supported by volunteers, currently brings meals to residents of the Richardson Apartments in Hayes Valley.
 The residents of the apartments are formerly homeless individuals who have conditions (physical or psychiatric) for which they require assistance to live independently.

 If you are interested in helping, please contact the Volunteer and Outreach Coordinator, Jeffrey Schneider.
-He may be reached at either 415.354.0379 or by email.
+He may be reached at either 415.354.0361 or by email at [email protected].

 Activities with Children and Families

 Zen Center organizes field trips and other events for children and families in neighborhood transitional housing.
 Volunteers with ideas, energy, transportation, talents, and/or planning skills are warmly invited to get involved.
-Contact the Outreach office via email or at 415.354.0379.
+Contact the Outreach office at [email protected] or at 415.354.0361.